House Titles

 A Ceremonial Register of the Sovereign House of Baile Uí Bhrolcháin

-The White Rod & Gaelic Sovereignty
+The White Rod and Gaelic Sovereignty

-The White Rod—also called the White Wand, Rod of Inauguration, or Wand of Sovereignty—is the ancient symbol of legitimate Gaelic kingship.
+The White Rod, also called the White Wand, Rod of Inauguration, or Wand of Sovereignty, is the ancient symbol of legitimate Gaelic kingship.
 Known in Irish as the slat na ríghe or slat tighearnais, it served as the central emblem in the inauguration of a Gaelic king or lord.

 Historically, the title Chief was synonymous with Rí (King), Tiarna (Lord), or Captain of his Country, reflecting the fluid hierarchy of Gaelic sovereignty before the collapse of the old order.